-The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
-As discussed in Note 1 to the financial statements, the Company has had a history of net losses and negative cash flows from operating activities since inception, and expects to continue to incur net losses and use cash in its operations in the foreseeable future.
-The Company has considered both quantitative and qualitative factors that are known or reasonably knowable and concluded that there are conditions present in the aggregate that raise substantial doubt about the Company's ability to continue as a going concern.
-Management's plans in regard to these matters are also described in Note 1.
-The financial statements do not include any adjustments that might result from the outcome of this uncertainty.
+The 2022 financial statements of the Company were prepared assuming that the Company would continue as a going concern.
+As of the date of the issuance of the 2022 financial statements, the Company had a history of net losses and negative cash flows from operating activities since inception, and expected to continue to incur net losses and use cash in its operations in the foreseeable future.
+The resulting net losses and negative cash flows from operating activities raised substantial doubt about the Company's ability to continue as a going concern as of the date of issuance of the 2022 financial statements.
+The 2022 financial statements did not include any adjustments that might result from the outcome of this uncertainty.